rwxrob/notes/Cycling/Daily routine.md

 Training requires a routine, period.
 No one ever got good without one.
 This is why so many people fail.
 Most of them just let their lives happen to them without taking control.
 ## General hours

-Bike training days a the busiest since I try to get 2-3 hours in on those days.
-Gym days only take about an hour.
+Bike training days are Monday, Wednesday, and Friday and are the busiest since I try to get 2-3 hours in on those days.
+Gym days only take about an hour so bike day time is made up by shorter gym t.
+Saturday is my "get shit done" day.
+Sunday is my "all day on the bike" day.

-Monday/Wednesday/Friday: bike training

 - 7-7:30 Breakfast and morning routine
 - 7:30-9:30 Focused work time (most productive of day)
-- 9:30 Drive to bike shed and change
+- 9:30 Drive to bike shed or gym
-- 10:00 Start ride (attend work call on Wednesdays while riding)
+- 10:00 Start training
-- 12:30 Change back, drink shake, update Strava, drive home, shower
-- 1:00-7:30 Work from home

-Tuesday/Thursday/Saturday: gym

-- 7-7:30 Breakfast and morning routine
-- 7:30-9:30 Focused work time (most productive of day)
-- 9:30 Change and drive to gym
+- noon-ish to 7 Work
-- 10:00 Gym leg weight workout + core exercises
-- 11:00 Drink shake, update Strava, drive home, shower
-- 11:30-7:30 Work from home or other life stuff

 Sunday: century

-- 140+km Train long
+- 140+km Long, slow training on bike
 ## Morning routine

 - Get up when body naturally wakes me up around 7am.
 No alarms.